jjatria/Mastodon-Client/README.md

 (**post**, **get**, etc), which allow direct access to the API endpoints.
 All other methods call one of these at some point.

+# VERSION NOTICE

+This distribution currently **only supports version 1 of the Mastodon API**.

+Help implementing support for any missing features in version 1, and for the new features in version 2, would be greatfully appreciated.

 # ATTRIBUTES

 - **instance**